 AgathaLite is EchoLaser Therapy in gynecology/senology.

-In order to carry out training on AgathaLite, the reference Centre, in collaboration with Elesta, is opening the routine sessions to visits by physicians interested in this senologic application.
+In order to carry out training on AgathaLite, the reference Centre, in collaboration with Elesta, is opening the routine sessions to visits by physicians interested in this application in the field of senology.